|Electromagnetic theory (AS.171.603)

 Part 3 will cover some of the material in Chapters 1-5 of Jackson's "Electrodynamics".

 Part 5 is typically covered in advanced graduate plasma physics courses.
 I'll provide some notes and references.

-We will also discss topics related to modern research and modern analysis tools.
+We will also discuss topics related to modern research and modern analysis tools.

-Assignments will be posted on Gradescope, and after they are graded and returned, both assignments and solutions will be posted in OneDrive.
+Assignments will be posted on Gradescope, and after they are graded, the solutions will be posted on Canvas.